ajanaliz/Pacman/README.md

 # Pacman
-my clone of the famouse game
+my clone of the famous game Pacman